stormqloud/kazoo-tgbbok/couchdb.md

 # CouchDB things...

 * Kazoo runs Bigcouch which is a fork of CouchDB.
 (Ie CouchDB plus some extra stuff)
+  * BigCouch is a dead project!
+  * Bigcouch itself is very stable.
+This is one part of Kazoo system stack that ALMOST NEVER gets updated (there are no updates).
+  *  The JSON files inside BigCouch get updated, the software itself, not so much

 * 2600hz has said (mailing list) they intend to move back to CouchDB at some point in the future
   * most if not all BigCouch improvements have found their way back into mainstream CouchDB.
     * See CouchDB 2.0 https://couchdb.apache.org/developer-preview/2.0/